 Date When Celebrated: Always on May 5

-Oyster Day is a pearl of a day.
+Oyster Day is a pearl of a special day.
 Oysters are a shellfish, or "mollusks" found in both freshwater and saltwater.
 They often produce pearls, making Oyster Day a real gem.

 In the ocean (or freshwater for some types), oysters they sift food from the water around them.
 In doing so, they sometimes pick up a piece of sand or grit.
 If that piece of sand or grit gets lodged in the oyster's system, the oyster reacts to the irritant by slowly secreting a substance called "nacre" around the sand.
 Ultimately, it develops into a pearl.
 Do all oysters develop a pearl?
 No, but wouldn't it be great to open one up to find a sparkling pearl!?